textninja/textninja.github.io/posts/2021-01-04-build-simple-jekyll-blog.md

 generate the files for some reason.
 I guess I was pretending it was a lot of work that needed to be fanned out for parallel processing or something.

+Anyhow, all told, I have a Jekyll blog.
+It is a bad blog, but it's my bad blog.
+I feel like I should have had more to show for my effort, but there was a real paucity of time to build today so we've got what we've got.

 ## Conclusion

 I should have chosen something more specific for today's challenge.
 This was a